High Level Summary of Statistics Trend Last update: Tuesday, August 28, 2018

 Civil Justice Statistics in Scotland

-There were 77,721 civil law cases initiated across the Court of Session, sheriff courts and the newly established Sheriff Personal Injury Court in 2015-16 (not including summary applications).
-This is a rise of 1% from the previous year but represents a decrease of 41% since 2008-09.
-The number of cases initiated in 2015-16 was similar to the previous three years, in contrast to the downward trend observed over the years prior to that.
+There were 73,640 civil law cases initiated across the Court of Session, sheriff courts and the newly established Sheriff Personal Injury Court in 2016-17 (not including summary applications).
+This is a drop of 5% from the previous year, continuing the long term decrease of 44% since 2008-09 .
+The number of cases initiated in 2016-17 is the lowest since 2008-09.

-The 2014-15 Scottish Crime and Justice Survey shows that around one in five adults experienced at least one civil law problem during the previous three years.
-The most common type of issue was disputes with neighbours, followed by problems with money and debt, and faulty goods or services.
+The 2016-17 Scottish Crime and Justice Survey shows that nearly three in ten adults were estimated to have experienced at least one civil law problem during the previous three years.
+The most common type of issues were disputes with neighbours, followed by problems with faulty goods or services, and money and debt issues.